Nick Kyrgios: 2015: First final, top 30

 Kyrgios started the season off at the Sydney International, but lost his opening match against Jerzy Janowicz in three tightly contested sets.

-During the 2015 Australian Open, Kyrgios received direct entry for the first time due to his ranking.
+During the 2015 Australian Open, Kyrgios received direct entry into the tournament for the first time due to his ranking.
 In his opening match, he defeated Federico Delbonis in a five-set thriller, before going on to beat Ivo Karlović and Malek Jaziri in second and third rounds, respectively.
 He then faced Andreas Seppi, who had just beaten Roger Federer in his previous match, in the fourth round.
-Kyrgios fell two sets behind and faced down a match point in the fourth set but, recovered to win in five sets.
-As a result, Kyrgios became the first teenage male to reach two Grand Slam quarterfinals since Federer in 2001, the first Australian male to reach the quarterfinals since Hewitt in 2005, and the first Australian of any gender to reach the quarterfinals since Jelena Dokic in 2009.
+Kyrgios fell two sets behind and faced down a match point in the fourth set but recovered to win in five sets.
+As a result, Kyrgios became the first male teenager to reach two Grand Slam quarterfinals since Federer in 2001, the first Australian male to reach the quarterfinals since Hewitt in 2005, and the first Australian of any gender to reach the quarterfinals since Jelena Dokic in 2009.
 In the quarterfinals, Kyrgios lost to eventual finalist Andy Murray in straight sets.
 After the tournament, he reached a career-high ranking of no. 35 in the world.

 He later withdrew from tournaments in Marseille and Dubai due to a back injury he suffered during the Australian Open.
 In Indian Wells, he served for the match against Grigor Dimitrov, but rolled his ankle and ultimately lost.

 Kyrgios returned in the Barcelona Open.
 After receiving a bye in the first round, he lost in three sets to fellow 19-year-old Elias Ymer.

 At the Estoril Open, Kyrgios reached the final of an ATP tournament for the first time in his career, after defeating Albert Ramos Viñolas, Filip Krajinović, Robin Haase and Pablo Carreño Busta.
 He then lost the final to Richard Gasquet, in straight sets.

 At the Madrid Open a week later, Kyrgios defeated world No. 2 and 17-time Grand Slam champion Roger Federer in the second round, after saving two match points in the final set tiebreak.
 He then had a three-set loss to John Isner in the third round.
-At this point, until his finalist appearance at Estoril and third round finish in Madrid, Kyrgios had the unique distinction of having won more matches in Grand Slams (10) than on the regular ATP Tour (2).
+At this point, until his finalist appearance at Estoril and third round finish in Madrid, Kyrgios had the unique distinction of having won more Grand Slam matches (10) than ATP Tour matches (2).

 At the French Open, Kyrgios was seeded 29th, his first Grand Slam seeding.
 He won in straight sets in the first round against Denis Istomin.
 He then received a walkover into the third round, after Kyle Edmund withdrew with injury.
 In the third round, he lost in straight sets to third seed Andy Murray.
 In the doubles, Kyrgios and partner Mahesh Bhupathi lost in the first round to wildcards Thanasi Kokkinakis and Lucas Pouille.